 - as part of the scheduled workplace inspection program undertaken by the members of the inspection team

 - use of a dedicated first aid kit and equipment inspection schedule - the First aid kit basic contents document may assist with this inspection

 - use of the preferred supplier of first aid kits, inspection and replenishment of supplies, St. John's Ambulance.

 St John's Ambulance has been appointed as the preferred supplier for the inspection and maintenance of first aid kits for all University of Melbourne campuses and buildings.
 By signing up with this service, local areas will join a standardised process across the University while also saving on costs, resources and time.

 St. John's Ambulance also sells first aid products such as first aid kits and first aid supplies.
 Local areas can purchase kits and supplies directly from St. John's Ambulance.

 - assign a local contact person

 - raise a Purchase Order (PO) to St John's Ambulance for a period of one year via iProcurement

 Supplier search: St. John's Ambulance

-- complete a walk-through of the building or area to identify the location of each kit and provide further information as required (e.g. special kit).
+- complete a walk-through of the building or area to identify the location of each kit and provide further information as required (e.g. special kit types).
 The Rep will record the kit type and its location, and then affix a barcode on the kit to record future inspections against

-- agree on a regular service frequency and dates
+- agree on a regular service frequency and future dates.

 - the local area will be charged a first aid kit inspection fee (hourly rate) and for replenishment of items (shortage or out of date) as required.